butttcoin/ButtCoinV2/source/selfdrop/readme.md

 - If the random address was given more tokens than you, we apply this formula and add it to your reward of 100 tokens:
 (60% of random address rewards) - (60% of your rewards)

-- If you have more tokens than a random address, we add 50 tokens to your reward.
+- If you have more tokens than a random address, we add 50 tokens to your reward of 100 tokens.

-- If you have more tokens than a random address, we apply the same formula and reward the random address with it as well (60% of your rewards) - (60% of random address rewards)
+- If you have more tokens than a random address, we apply the same formula and reward the random address with it.
+(60% of your rewards) - (60% of random address rewards)